 Note: The lawyer is not required to assess eligibility under this guideline.
 Applications are submitted to ATLAS for assessment by Victoria Legal Aid (VLA).

-- urgent child maintenance or adult child maintenance
+- urgent or

 - enforcement of a child maintenance order or adult child maintenance order.

-- the child (or adult child) has been, or will be funded by VLA in relation to another family law matter
+- the (or adult child) has been, or will be funded by VLA in relation to another family law matter

 - the following threshold tests are met: